-A Random 22-Year-Old Stole Billions Worth Of Bitcoin From Silk Road And Just Sat On The Secret Fortune For A Decade… Then He Was Arrested.
+A Random 22-Year-Old Stole Billions Worth Of Bitcoin From Silk Road… And Just Sat On The Secret Fortune For A Decade… Then He Was Arrested.

-By on November 11, 2022 in ArticlesHow Much Does
+By on January 22, 2025 in ArticlesHow Much Does

-Federal prosecutors in Manhattan have announced a seizure of billions of dollars worth of Bitcoin from a 32-year-old real estate developer named James Zhong.
-It the second-largest cryptocurrency seizure ever carried out by the Department of Justice.
-And like many Bitcoin capers, the James Zhong's story is pretty wild.
-According to his guilty plea, Zhong comitted wire fraud in connection with a scam perpetrated against the infamous "dark web" marketplace Silk Road some ten years ago.
-He then sat on a multi-billion-dollar stolen fortune for A DECADE without really doing much with the money.
+In November 2022, federal prosecutors in Manhattan announced a seizure of billions of dollars worth of Bitcoin from a 32-year-old real estate developer named James Zhong.
+It was the second-largest cryptocurrency seizure ever carried out by the Department of Justice.
+And like many Bitcoin capers, James Zhong's story is pretty wild.

 Here's what happened: